AniruddhaWasserstoff/LiveBall-Speed-and-Trajectory/README.md

 # 2. Ball Tracking & Speed Estimation
 Run the main script on your input video.
 It uses the YOLO model (CBDbest.pt) to detect the ball, track its path, and compute its speed.

-python track\&speed.py
+<tab><tab>python track\&speed.py

 This will:

-Detect the cricket ball in each frame.
+1.Detect the cricket ball in each frame.
 <br>
-Draw its trajectory.
+2.Draw its trajectory.
 <br>
-Estimate the speed using frame-to-frame movement.
+3.Estimate the speed using frame-to-frame movement.
 <br>
-Save the annotated video as output.avi inside the root directory.
+4.Save the annotated video as output.avi inside the root directory.
 <br>
-Show final ball speed in a black frame for 3 seconds at the end of the video.
+5.Show final ball speed in a black frame for 3 seconds at the end of the video.
 <br>
-Print all tracked speeds in the terminal.
+6.Print all tracked speeds in the terminal.
 <br>